mliew21396/remote-work-u3/week-7/4-manipulating-js-objects/README.md

 6. Add a spouse property to `adam` and assign it the value of `terah`.

-7. Add a children property to `terah` and and use object literal notation to assign this variable to an empty object.
+7. Add a children property to `terah` and use object literal notation to assign this variable to an empty object.

 8. Add a `carson` property to the value of the `terah` children property. `carson` should be an object with a property `name` with the value "Carson".